monicafernandez/vue-webpack-template/README.md

-# wiwi-template
+# vue-webpack-template
-A wiwi template + vue-loader setup with hot reload based on the template webpack for quick prototyping.
+A webpack template + vue-loader setup with hot reload for quick prototyping.

 > Use vue-cli: https://www.npmjs.com/package/vue-cli-luozheao